orenbenkiki/cargo-todox/README.md

 there are no such occurrences.

 Supported command line flags are:
+* Run `cargo todox DIRECTORY` to only check files in a specific directory.
 * Run `cargo todox --output FILE` to redirect the output to a file.
 * Run `cargo todox --version` to report the version number.
 * Run `cargo todox --help` to get a help message listing the options.

 ### Integration with cargo make

-If you use `cargo make`, here is one way to integrate `cargo coverage-annotations` into your workflow:
+If you use `cargo make`, here is one way to integrate `cargo todox` into your
+workflow:

 ```toml
 [tasks.todox]  # ALLOW TODOX